-As we all know, various environmental circumstances such as in lighting, hydration, air purity, humidity, and many other factors have a significant effect on the growth of plants.
-Having a grow tent or room is one effective solution to breed cultivars under carefully curated conditions.
+Various environmental circumstances have a significant effect on the growth of plants.
+As we all know, some of these factors are lighting, hydration, air purity, humidity, and many others.
+Having a grow tent or room is one solution to breed cultivars under curated conditions.

 Temperature is one element bearing a major impact on the conduciveness of a grow tent.
-Depending on the plant’s current stage of development, the appropriate ambient room temperature varies accordingly.
-Too much heat or coolness can impair the pace of growth and increase the susceptibility of plants to diseases.
+Depending on the plants’ stage of development, the appropriate room temperature may vary.
+Too much heat or coolness can impair the pace of your plants’ growth.
+It can also increase the susceptibility of plants to diseases.

-In order to keep your cultivars at its ideal health, it is best to learn how to determine what your plant needs at every given moment.
+It is best to learn how to determine what your plant needs at any given moment.
+This is to keep your cultivars at its ideal health.
 In this article, we will help you understand the basics of thermoregulation in a grow tent.
 So, let’s dive in.

 What is the optimum room temperature in a grow tent?

-To start with the basics, let us learn first what is the optimal room temperature in a grow room according to the different stages of the plant’s growth.
+To start with the basics, let us learn first what is the optimal room temperature in a grow room.
+You may identify it according to the different stages of the plants’ growth.

-Fundamentally, the ideal temperature varies from one plant species to another.
+The ideal temperature varies from one plant species to another.
 Some are thermophilic while other breeds favor a colder habitat.
-Although generally, plants thrive well in an environment with a temperature between 70° up to 80° Fahrenheit or equivalent to 20° to 30° Celcius.
+Generally, plants thrive well in an environment with a temperature between 70°-80° F or 20°-30° C.

 The range mentioned is well suitable during the vegetative stage.
 Young cultivars in this phase tend to grow best in a slightly warmer temperature with mid to high humidity.
-At night, however, modestly lowering the temperature without going beyond the suggested range may also help to promote faster and healthier growth of the crops.
+At night, lower the temperature without going beyond the suggested range.
+It may also help to promote faster and healthier growth of the crops.

-On the other hand, plants undergoing a flowering or fruiting stage consistently require a slightly cooler environment, preferably around 65° up to 80°F or 18° up to 26° in Celcius.
-The act of lowering temperature aids in producing the best bud quality in terms of its density, color, scent, and trichomes.
-Moreover, it also beneficial to maintain a difference of 10°F or 8°C between the daytime and nighttime temperature to amp up the color development of the bud.
+Plants undergoing a flowering or fruiting stage always need a cooler environment.
+You can set the temperature around 65° up to 80°F or 18° up to 26° in Celcius.
+Lowering temperature aids in producing the best bud quality in terms of its density, color, scent, and trichomes.
+It is also beneficial to maintain a difference of 10°F or 8°C between the daytime and nighttime temperature.
+This is to amp up the color development of the bud.

 |Cloning Stage||70°F up to 85°F||High|